JOJ0/discodos/sphinx/source/MANUAL.md

 ## AcousticBrainz support is deprecated

 Since its initial 1.0 release, for one of its main features - muscial key/BPM finding - DiscoDOS relies heavily on MusicBrainz and AcousticBrainz (which provided key/BPM data) As of February 2022 unfortunately [the AcousticBrainz project was shut down](https://blog.metabrainz.org/2022/02/16/acousticbrainz-making-a-hard-decision-to-end-the-project/), as a consequence DiscoDOS theoretically can't fetch key and BPM anymore.
-It appears though that the MetaBrainz foundation let the service run but only does not acceppt to submit new data to it.
+It appears though that the MetaBrainz foundation let the service run but only does not allow submitting new data to it.
 This might change anytime soon.
-Currently it is still possible to at least find "some" of your collection's key and BPM data, thus these features were not removed from DiscoDOS yet.
+Currently it is still possible to at least find "some" of your tracks' key and BPM data, thus these features were not removed from DiscoDOS yet.

-Find some ideas on how DiscoDOS could solve this problem [in the website's roadmap chapter](https://discodos.jojotodos.net/#roadmap).
+Ideas on how DiscoDOS could solve this problem [in the website's roadmap chapter](https://discodos.jojotodos.net/#roadmap).

 More information on AcousticBrainz, the technology behind it and alternatives: